Optimal Entry and Consumption under Habit Formation: Introduction

 We show that the value function of the composite problem is the unique viscosity solution to some variational inequalities.
 To this end, we can choose to apply either classical Perron's method or the stochastic version of Perron's method introduced in \cite{bayraktar2011probabilistic}.
 For classical Perron's method, to establish the equivalence between the value function and the viscosity solution, we have to either prove the dynamic programming principle or upgrade the global regularity of the solution and prove the verification theorem.
-The convexity of the value function with respect to the state variable is usually crucial in some standard arguments to improve the global regularity.
-However, the convexity is not clear in our composite problem.
-The global regularity of the value function along the free boundaries is not guaranteed, and the direct verification proof for the exterior problem becomes difficult.
-Instead, we choose the stochastic Perron's method, which allows us to show the equivalence between the value function and the viscosity solution without global regularity.
-For some related literature on optimal stopping using viscosity solution, we refer to \cite{reikvam1998viscosity} and \cite{pham1997optimal}.
+The convexity (concavity) of the value function with respect to the state variable is usually crucial in some standard arguments to conclude the global regularity.
+However, this property is not clear in our composite problem, see Remark \ref{convexconcave} for details.
+The global regularity of the value function is not guaranteed, and the direct verification proof for our exterior problem becomes difficult.
+Therefore, we choose the stochastic Perron's method instead, which allows us to show the equivalence between the value function and the viscosity solution without global regularity.
+For some related works on optimal stopping using viscosity solution, we refer to \cite{reikvam1998viscosity} and \cite{pham1997optimal}.
 See also some recent work on stochastic control problems using stochastic Perron's method among \cite{bayraktar2011probabilistic,bayraktar2013stochastic,bayraktar2014stochastic,bayraktar2015stochastic,sirbu2014stochastic,LeeYZ}.
-One important step to complete the argument of stochastic Perron's method is the comparison principle of the associated variational inequalities, which is also established in the present paper.
+One important step to complete the argument of stochastic Perron's method is the comparison principle of the associated variational inequalities, which is established in the present paper.

 The rest of the paper is organized as follows: Section \ref{sec-2} introduces the market model and the habit formation preference and formulates the 2-stage optimization problem.
 Section \ref{sec-3} gives the main result of the interior utility maximization problem with habit formation and partial observations.
 Section \ref{sec-4} studies the exterior optimal entry problem with linear information costs.
 Using the stochastic Perron's method, we show that the value function of the composite problem is the unique viscosity solution of some variational inequalities.
 Some auxiliary results and proofs are reported in Appendix \ref{appendix5.1} and \ref{appendix5.2}.